Shuttle Mate-Demate Device (MDD)

 The facility consists of two 100-foot towers with stationary work platforms at the 20-, 40-, 60- and 80-foot levels on each tower and a horizontal structure mounted at the 80-foot level between the two towers.
 The horizontal unit cantilevers 70 feet out from the main tower units and controls and guides a large lift beam that attaches to the orbiters to raise and lower them.

 Three large hoists are used to raise and lower the lift beam.
 Two of the hoists are connected to the aft portion of the lift beam and one hoist is attached to the beam's forward section.
 The three hoists operate simultaneously in the hoisting process.
 Each of the three hoists has a 100,000-pound lift capability.
-Operating together, the total lifting capacity of the three units is 240,000 pounds (120 tons).
+Operating together, the total lifting capacity of the three units is 240,000 lb (120 tons).

 During orbiter turnaround operations, two access platforms for orbiter servicing specialists are positioned on each side of the orbiter after it is towed into the MDD.
 The platforms are normally stored at the 60-foot level when not in use.
 During servicing operations the platforms are lowered on each side of the orbiter by a pair of telescoping tubes extending down from the cantilever section.